 7. Elastic Heart by Sia

-On the video above, you can follow a thorough tutorial that will teach you how to play “Elastic Heart” in an accurate and easy way.
+In the video below, you can follow a thorough tutorial that will teach you how to play “Elastic Heart” accurately and easily.

 8. Crocodile Rock

 “Crocodile Rock” is a catchy and lively piano song written by Elton John.

 The song is originally performed and recorded in G major and the chord progression in the verse is I-ii-III-V, i.e. G-a-C-D. With only one minor chord – a minor – it’s a plain harmony that can be easily played by piano beginners.